-Directory Sign - A sign with advertises multiple businesses or organizations, whether on not such businesses or organizations are located on the parcel where the sign is located on the parcel where the sign is located.

-Distribution Center - An establishment engaged in the receipt, storage, and distribution of goods, products, cargo, and materials, including transshipment by boat, rail air, or motor vehicle.

-DRB - Development Review Board.

-Drive-through Facility - An establishment that by design, physical facilities, service, or by packaging procedures encourages or permits customers to receive services, obtain goods, or be entertained while remaining in their motor vehicles.

-Driveway - An improved surface for vehicular access to no more than three (3) lots.
+- Directory Sign A sign with advertises multiple businesses or organizations, whether on not such businesses or organizations are located on the parcel where the sign is located on the parcel where the sign is located. - Distribution Center An establishment engaged in the receipt, storage, and distribution of goods, products, cargo, and materials, including transshipment by boat, rail air, or motor vehicle. - DRB Development Review Board. - Drive-through Facility An establishment that by design, physical facilities, service, or by packaging procedures encourages or permits customers to receive services, obtain goods, or be entertained while remaining in their motor vehicles. - Driveway An improved surface for vehicular access to no more than three (3) lots. - Duplex - a residential building that has two dwelling units in the same building with at least one shared interior wall or floor/ceiling, and neither dwelling unit is an accessory dwelling unit.
+Duplex shall mean the same as dwelling two-family, or two-family residential structure.